laramaleyeff1/swcrt-het/simulation_study/binary_expt_estimation/README.md

 <!-- ABOUT  -->
 ## About The Project

 This folder contains the simulation code and results for binary outcome simulations in “Assessing exposure-time treatment effect heterogeneity in stepped wedge cluster randomized trials.”
 This study focuses on assessing estimation of the average treatment effect.
 We also provide the code to create the simulation tables and figures shown in the paper.
+The simulations run in parallel on 10 cores and require gcc/7.1.0 and R/4.0.5.

 CRT = Cluster randomized trial

         .
         ├── results                 # Raw csv results for Scenario 10 only, with standard errors computed using within-cluster bootstrap